chaoss/website/CHAOSScon/2020EU/desc.md

 ### Diversity and Inclusion

 To encourage and increase the participation of a diverse community, we are pleased to offer waivers for registration based on diversity and need.
-To get a your registration waived, please contact [Georg Link](linkgeorg@gmail.com)
+To get a your registration waived, please [submit a request for a diversity access ticket](https://forms.gle/11vMAS46dyV6fHn87).
+For questions, please contact [Georg Link](linkgeorg@gmail.com)

 All speakers and attendees are required to adhere to our [Event Code of Conduct](https://events.linuxfoundation.org/about/code-of-conduct/).